actiquest-dev/actiquest.github.io/membria/client.md

 This synergistic model provides the best of both worlds: the privacy, speed, and autonomy of a local client, combined with secure, on-demand access to the immense power and comprehensive knowledge of a centralized corporate AI.

-Of course.
-I will add this detailed diagram and its description as a new, separate subsection within the "Architecture for Corporate Clients" section of the final English document.

-Here is the updated section.

 -----

-### 10.1 The Hybrid Corporate Workflow: A Visual Representation
+### 10.6 The Hybrid Corporate Workflow: A Visual Representation

 The following diagram illustrates the complete hybrid workflow model, showing how a user on a local client can leverage both centrally-managed Corporate Agent Templates and a Visual Workflow Orchestrator to execute tasks that are dynamically split between local resources and the central Corporate MoEX LLM.